primatejs/primate/docs/modules/binding.md

 The binding module allows you to write backend logic (route files) in other programming languages than JavaScript.
-Primate will then compile your non-JavaScript routes to WASM, and run them as WebAssembly.
+Primate will then compile your non-JavaScript routes to Wasm, and run them as WebAssembly.

 As a general rule, Primate endeavors to offer the same or a similar API in other programming languages as concerns the request object that is passed to and